Drodriguez-9/project_mlops/reports/README.md

 >
 > Answer:

 --- We created two images, one for training and storing the trained model and another for making the predictions.
 As I dont have GPU in my personal computer, I just run the images using

+(MISSING)

  ---